 There is a summary of programs offered locally through the Alamance County Department of Social Services here: Alamance County Program Fact Sheet.

 Some single parents find it hard to collect child support from the other parent.
 The following website http://www.ncchildsupport.com/index.jsp will allow you to make a payment, check your case, and calculate child support obligation, and also find a local office near you.
 Please contact Alamance County Department of Social Services at (336) 570-6532.

 Foster care is a temporary living arrangement for abused, neglected and dependent children who need a safe place to live when their parents or other relatives can not take care of them.
 Please contact the Alamance County Department of Social Services at (336)570-6532.

-Essentials for Parenting Toddlers and Preschoolers is a new free, online resource developed by the Centers for Disease Control and Prevention (CDC).
-Designed for parents of 2 to 4 year olds, Essentials for Parenting addresses common parenting challenges, like tantrums and whining.
+Essentials for Parenting Toddlers and Preschoolers is a free, online resource developed by the Centers for Disease Control and Prevention (CDC).
+Designed for parents of two to four-year- olds, Essentials for Parenting addresses common parenting challenges, like tantrums and whining.
 Positive parenting skills and techniques can reduce parenting stress and provide parents with ways to handle their child’s misbehavior.
 Skills focus on encouraging good behavior and decreasing misbehavior using proven strategies like positive communication, structure and rules, clear directions, and consistent discipline and consequences.
 Build the foundation of a positive parent-child relationship with Essentials for Parenting.